home-assistant/home-assistant.io/source/_integrations/ista_ecotrend.markdown

 ## Data updates

-The integration will look every 24 hours if new readings were published.
+The integration checks for new readings every 24 hours.

 ## Known limitations